alexjurkiewicz/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 All the authentication keys created in the management layer are replicated exactly the same to the worker DCs no matter which authentication method is being used: JWT, custom keys, Auth tokens, open ID, mTLS and so on.

-In an MDCB environment, the quotas and rates limits are stored locally per worker cluster, it means that they are not synchronised with others worker clusters or the management layer.
+In an MDCB environment, the quotas and rates limits are stored locally per worker cluster.
+This means that they are not synchronised with others worker clusters or the management layer.

 Please see [MDCB configuration options](https://tyk.io/docs/tyk-multi-data-centre/mdcb-configuration-options/#sync_worker_config) for reference.